raspberrypilearning/animated-story/en/quiz1/question_2.md

   --- feedback ---

   Take another look.
-The Intersection Observer is not designed to handle keyboard events.
+The intersection observer is not designed to handle keyboard events.
 It is specifically used for observing changes in the visibility of elements.

   --- /feedback ---